 Our mission is to graduate students according to the mission of Kentucky Wesleyan College, preparing them for a professional career in Business and graduate studies through a curricula that stresses analysis and communication while emphasizing theory and practice.

-The Terry Woodward Center for Business Studies at Kentucky Wesleyan College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+The Terry Woodward Center for Business Studies at Kentucky Wesleyan College has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 For a list of accredited programs please refer to our IACBE member status page.

 The business programs in the following degrees are accredited by the IACBE: